 These rodents build nests from soft materials such as insulation, paper, cardboard, or food wrappers.
 Nests are often hidden inside wall voids, under appliances, and in storage areas where they remain protected from predators.

 House mice feed on plant seeds, grains, cereals, and stored foods inside pantries or cabinets.
 They will chew through bags and boxes to access food and may contaminate surfaces with droppings and urine as they explore.
+For a broader overview of rodent activity in Idaho homes, visit our rodent control resource page.

 What Attracts House Mice